HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 curl -XPOST --unix-socket /var/run/docker.sock http://localhost/containers/<NewContainerID>/start
 ```

-The last step is to use `socat` to initiate a connection to the container, sending an attach request
+The last step is to use `socat` to initiate a connection to the container, sending an "attach" request

 ```bash
 socat - UNIX-CONNECT:/var/run/docker.sock